Posted on Jan 08, 2021

 The 8 Best Proofreading Courses for Editors and Writers

 Knowing how to proofread is a critical skill in today’s media-saturated world.
 Even if you have no intention to become a proofreader, writing is a major part of our everyday lives.
-Of course, if you do want to be a proofreader or editor (or even a writer), learning how to perform a professional final check on a piece of text could make all the difference to your success.
+Of course, if you do want to be a proofreader or editor (or even a writer), learning how to perform a professional final check on a piece of text to ensure there are no errors or misspellings could make all the difference to your proofreading career.
 With that in mind, we’ve curated a list of the best proofreading courses available online.

 From in-depth programs to short overview courses available at various price points, there is bound to be something in this selection that is suited to your needs.

 Maybe you’re a student who’s looking to secure those A*s or a freelance writer who just needs to make sure all your submissions are flawless.
 Maybe you’re considering proofreading as a career but do not have the time or money to invest in an extensive program.
 In other words, you’re probably looking for a shorter course that can give you an overview of the proofreading craft and get you running quickly.

 If that’s the case, you may wish to consider the two courses below.
 They don’t go into specific details like collaborating on a digital document or managing the nitty-gritty of formatting a manuscript.
 Still, they do cover basic grammar mistakes and most major types of editing, and not just proofreading: enough to give you both a good introduction and the confidence to proofread your own texts.

 Writing Editing Masterclass (Skillshare)